 Lowell W. Monke draws attention to the powerful tool that a computer is, and stresses that children need considerable preparation prior to even beginning to use such equipment.
 “Preparation does not necessarily warrant early participation.
 Indeed, preparing children and young people quite often involves strengthening their inner resources, – like self-discipline, moral judgment, and empathy – before giving them the opportunity to participate.”

-Authentic real life experiences are a vital foundation on which to build strong, healthy young people.
-From this rich basis we are more fully prepared to live responsible, fulfilling lives in which we think and act from our own sense of moral judgement and compassion.
+Authentic real-life experiences are a vital foundation on which to build strong, healthy young people.
+From this rich basis, we are more fully prepared to live responsible, fulfilling lives in which we think and act from our own sense of moral judgement and compassion.
+Young people are ever more mobile, and will choose to live where life is most matching of their needs.

 Food for thought: